What does sustainability actually mean for businesses?

 When most people think of the word ‘sustainability’, they think of our planet, and the ways businesses and consumers can work together to lessen our impact on our planet and its inhabitants.

-Though an obvious benefit of making your business as sustainable as possible is that it helps our planet and improves the lives of the people that inhabit it, it’s becoming increasingly important to consumers, which means that business sustainability can also improve your sales.
+An obvious benefit of making your business as sustainable and eco-friendly as possible is that it helps our planet and improves the lives of the people that inhabit it, it’s becoming increasingly important to consumers, which means that business sustainability can also improve your sales.

 Recycle your waste